bella-ai-et/loomscreen/README.md

 - **[Bunny.net](https://jsm.dev/snapcast-bunny)** is a developer-friendly video delivery platform offering global CDN, edge storage, adaptive streaming, and a customizable player.
 It simplifies video management with features like automatic encoding, token-based security, and real-time analytics.
 Ideal for seamless, secure, and scalable video streaming.

-- **[Better Auth](https://www.better-auth.com/)** is a TypeScript-first authentication and authorization library that simplifies implementing secure login, two-factor authentication, and social sign-ins, all while supporting multi-tenancy.
+- **[Supabase Auth](https://supabase.com/auth)** provides secure authentication and user management out of the box, with support for email/password, social logins, and more.
+It's fully integrated with the Supabase ecosystem.

 - **[Drizzle ORM](https://orm.drizzle.team/)** is a type-safe, lightweight ORM for SQL databases, providing a modern solution for interacting with databases using TypeScript, supporting migrations, queries, and schema management.